 If a complaint is closed as ineligible you will not usually inform the PA that the complaint was received.
-However you may log it with the relevant sectoral database if it indicates evidence of poor or concerning practice.
+However you may log it on the concerns tracker if it indicates evidence of poor or concerning practice.
+Guidance on using the concerns tracker is available here.